 ⦁ New medication.
 I have a low libido due to SSRI’s or Antidepressants.

 ⦁ Psychological problems including depression, stress and anxiety.

 ⦁ Medical problems like anaemia and diabetes.

 If your libido has decreased recently and you are unsure why I recommend visiting your GP so he can arrange the necessary tests for any medical causes.

-Okay the next thing I have to say is that just because your libido is lower does not make you responsible for the difference in your sex drives.
-If you are not comfortable with him sleeping with other women than do not give consent for it.
+Okay, the next thing I have to say is that just because your libido is lower does not make you responsible for the difference in your sex drives.
+If you are not comfortable with him sleeping with other women then do not give consent for it.
 It is likely to cause a lot more issues in your relationship than it solves.

 Well, here are some tips that I personally found extremely helpful when I was I suffered from a low sex drive

 ⦁ Shopping!
 Shopping is exciting, right?
 So what better way to get excited about sex than shopping for sex products?!
 Whether it’s a cock ring, lingerie, new lube or some massage oil.
 Get some bits that you’re genuinely excited to buy and more importantly, excited to try!
 Trust me, this worked wonders for me (a self-confessed shopping addict.)
 For your situation I recommend Lovehoney, it’s user-friendly, has 24hr live chat support and an amazing returns policy.

 ⦁ The pressure you are putting on yourself has got to go.
 I reached a stage of resenting my partner because of it.
 If you aren’t in the mood, that really is okay.
 No one is in the mood all of the time!
 You are conscious of it and are working on it and that is as much as he can expect of you.